Lifecyclefood/esg-dashboard/README.md

 This dashboard was built from the perspective of a **Sustainability Manager** needing to communicate complex ESG data clearly to C-suite executives, boards, and external stakeholders.

-It consolidates greenhouse gas (GHG) emissions data — Scope 1, 2, and 3 — into a clean, interactive executive report aligned with **GHG Protocol standards**.
+It consolidates greenhouse gas (GHG) emissions data for Scope 1, 2, and 3 into a clean, interactive executive report aligned with the GHG Protocol standards.
 Instead of static PowerPoint slides, this delivers a **live, filterable, downloadable** analytics experience.

 **Who is this for?**
 - Sustainability / ESG Managers